 11% In elementary school, the counselors tried to solve Jake’s sensory overload by giving him a huge set of noise-reducing headphones.
 Yeah, that was nice.
 Now he not only didn’t fit in, but he had a monstrous set of yellow earphones to even further separate him from his peers.
 He looked like a big, sweaty bumblebee.
 Eventually they were replaced with orange ear plugs that he now wears in the gym, in the noisy hallways, and often in class.
 Add a mini bottle of antibacterial gel to his arsenal of protection, and all he needs is a pocket protector and a lisp and he’s right out of central casting for Nerds III.
 “I am the Walrus, goo goo ga joob.”

-Gee, et al. (2013) believe that when sensory processing is impaired it impacts a person’s daily routine.
+Gee, B., Thompson, K., et al. (2013) believe that when sensory processing is impaired it impacts a person’s daily routine.
 That when the environment is acoustically modified with music, delivered using specialized headphones and a CD player, it can help children with autism cope.
 Auditory hypersensitivity and abnormal responses to sounds that are neither threatening nor uncomfortable for most can cause behavioral disturbances in people with ASD.
+While the study states that headphones intervention of playing music may not work for all those trying to cope with sensory processing issues, it seems to work for many.

-While the study states that headphones playing music may not work for all those trying to cope with sensory processing issues, it seems to work for many.
-As a parent and educator, I am continually aware of filtering interventions through the process of what is ‘age appropriate’.
+As a parent and educator, I am continually aware of filtering 'interventions' through the process of what is ‘age appropriate’.
 And, I know that getting someone to accept an ‘earbud’ placed in their ear would require a careful learning-acceptance process, over time.
-But, everywhere you look today, you will see students and adults with that white cord dangling from their ear as they listen to their tunes.
-Smiles.
+Today, everywhere you will see students and adults with that white cord dangling from their ear as they listen to their tunes.
+So, the 'bumblebee' look would probably be a second choice.
+But, whatever works.

 12% With Jaxson, it’s different.
 He’s blissfully unaware of even the concept of social ineptitude.
 He’s on a stage of his own and we’re all bit players, coming in now and again to offer clothing or food.
 At nine, he’s just beginning to speak in complete sentences and still wears a diaper.